 Lebanon in Hunterdon County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 38.244′ N, 74° 50.009′ W. Marker is in Lebanon, New Jersey, in Hunterdon County.
-Marker is on Cherry Street just north of Corporate Drive, on the right when traveling north.
+40° 37.176′ N, 74° 51.02′ W. Marker is in Lebanon, New Jersey, in Hunterdon County.
+Marker can be reached from Stanton-Lebanon Road.
+Marker is located along the Cushetunk Trail at the Round Valley State Park.
 Touch for map.
-Marker is in this post office area: Lebanon NJ 08833, United States of America.
+Marker is at or near this postal address: 1220 Lebanon-Stanton Road, Lebanon NJ 08833, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 15, 2010, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 1,281 times since then and 6 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on January 15, 2010, by Alan Edelson of Union Twsp., New Jersey. • Kevin W. was the editor who published this page.
+It was originally submitted on September 17, 2009, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 965 times since then and 19 times this year.
+Photos: 1, 2. submitted on September 17, 2009, by Alan Edelson of Union Twsp., New Jersey. • Kevin W. was the editor who published this page.